-- The student, the student's parent/guardian, and the student's counselor (or another staff member who assists students in course selection) must meet to discuss the student's progress. - · The student's Graduation Plan (including four year course plan) is reviewed. - The student's parent/guardian determines whether the student will achieve greater educational benefits by completing the general curriculum or the Core 40 curriculum. - If the decision is made to opt-out of Core 40, the student is required to complete the course and credit requirements for a general diploma and the career/academic sequence the student will pursue is determined.
+- The student, the student's parent/guardian, and the student's counselor (or another staff member who assists students in course selection) must meet to discuss the student's progress. - .
+The student's Graduation Plan (including four year course plan) is reviewed. - The student's parent/guardian determines whether the student will achieve greater educational benefits by completing the general curriculum or the Core 40 curriculum. - If the decision is made to opt-out of Core 40, the student is required to complete the course and credit requirements for a general diploma and the career/academic sequence the student will pursue is determined.

 Course and Credit Requirements (Class of 2016 & Beyond)

 English/Language Arts 8 credits

 Credits must include literature, composition and speech

 Mathematics 4 credits (in grades 9-12)

 2 credits: Algebra I or Integrated Mathematics I

 2 credits: Any math course

 General diploma students are required to earn 2 credits in a Math

 course or a Quantitative Reasoning (QR) course during their junior

 0-1 or senior year.
 QR courses do not count as math credits.

 Science 4 credits

 2 credits: Biology I

 2 credits: Any science course

 At least one credit must be from a Physical Science or Earth and Space Science course

+Social Studies

 Social Studies 4 credits

-Social Studies

 2 credits: U.S. History 1 credit: U.S. Government

-1 credit: Any social studies course
+1 credit: O.S.
+Government 1 credit: Any social studies course

 Physical Education 2 credits

 Health and Wellness 1 credit

 College and Career Pathway 6 credits

-Courses o di dallo
+Courses o credits

 Selecting electives in a deliberate manner to

 take full advantage of college and career

-exploration and preparation opportunities Flex Credit 5 credits
+exploration and preparation opportunities

+Flex Credit 5 credits

-Flex Credit Flex Credits must come from one of the following:
+Flex Credits must come from one of the following:

 Additional elective courses in a College and Career Pathway

-Courses involving workplace learning such as Cooperative Education

-or Internship courses
+Courses involving workplace learning such as Cooperative Education or Internship courses

 High school/college dual credit courses

 Additional courses in Language Arts, Social Studies, Mathematics,

 Science, World Languages or Fine Arts

 Electives 6 credits

 Specifies the minimum number of electives required by the state.
 High

 school schedules provide time for many more elective credits during the

 high school years.

 40 Total Credits Required

+tional local graduation requirements that apply to all students